+Good journalists still exist.
+It’s just that these days,with few exceptions, they tend to exist despite, rather than because of, the media organisations that employ them.
 One is Laura Tingle, who continues to write penetrating and original analysis of politics.
 Another is George Megalogenis, whose sober, measured style and grasp of historical detail make him one of the few remaining reliable chroniclers of Australian political economy (and one of the […]

 It is 2020.
 We are on deadline.
 And the professors are in charge.
 Seven years since the imposition of the News Media Council – and anti-democratic academics are editing our newspapers.
 Bookish elites – thinkers not doers – are defining news for the ordinary people.
 And our freedom – Our Freedom! – lies bleeding to death in the gutter of our dreams.

 Which party is best at cutting the red tape that stifles Aussie entrepreneurship, promotes small business initiative, checks lazy government waste and puts downward pressure on interest rates for working people?
 Me sir!
 Me sir!
 Just bend me over the desk for a moment and flash me your fiscal rectitude.
 Isn’t the state of economic journalism clear by now?
 After the earnest and profound economic policy debates of the […]